Leading Power Cord Manufacturers

 Features

-Cord sets can transfer electrical power using either direct electrical currents (DC) or alternating electrical currents (AC).
-However, most modern cords feature AC.
-An AC power cord is more efficient and transmits power over long distances much better than a DC power cord.
-Their force is measured in units of volts, or volt amps.
+Cord sets can transfer electrical power using either direct current (DC) or alternating current (AC).
+However, most modern cords utilize AC, which is more efficient and better suited for transmitting power over long distances compared to DC.
+The power in these cords is measured in volts or volt-amps.

-To work, cord sets must be plugged into an outlet or electrical receptacle.
-Cord sets can be detached at both ends, from both the electrical equipment and the power supply.
-The female connector connects to the equipment or appliance, while the male plug attaches to the outlet or electrical receptacle.
+For cord sets to function, they need to be plugged into an outlet or electrical receptacle.
+These sets can be detached from both the electrical equipment and the power supply.
+The female connector attaches to the equipment or appliance, while the male plug connects to the outlet or electrical receptacle.

-The cords can be permanently molded to a plug or they may require a separate power adaptor, also known as an AC adaptor or outlet adaptor.
-The two most common plug types in North America are called Type A and Type B plugs.
-Type A plugs have two conducting prongs, while Type B have three.
-The third prong of the latter supplies the cord with an additional flow of electricity and connects it to a grounding rod.
-The best connections come from a tight fit between the plug and the wall socket it fits in.
+The cords can either be permanently attached to a plug or require a separate power adapter, known as an AC adapter or outlet adapter.
+In North America, the two most common plug types are Type A and Type B. Type A plugs have two prongs, while Type B plugs have three, with the third prong providing additional electrical flow and grounding.
+A snug fit between the plug and the wall socket ensures the best connection.

-Power adaptors plug into a wall outlet and convert AC into DC voltage.
-They can be made in a wide variety of styles, including: North American, International, Universal, IEC, double, single and USB.
-Additional cord set components may include: a leak detection system, electrical fuses to protect against voltage surges, protective material to reduce the influence of electromagnetic energy and a system for checking voltage.
+Power adapters, which convert AC to DC voltage, come in various styles, including North American, International, Universal, IEC, double, single, and USB.
+Additional cord set components might include a leak detection system, electrical fuses for voltage surge protection, materials to reduce electromagnetic interference, and a voltage-checking system.

 Types